withertech/SteamScraper/docs/CONFIGINI.md

 ```

 #### regionPrios="eu,us,ss,uk,wor,jp"
-Completely overwrites the internal region priority list inside of Skyscraper.
+Completely overwrites the internal region priority list inside of Steamscraper.
 Multiple regions can be configured here separated by commas.

 NOTE 1!
 Read more about how regions are handled in general [here](REGIONS.md).